Kirsten Dunst: 1994–2001: Career breakthrough

-Dunst's breakthrough role came in 1994, in the horror drama Interview with the Vampire opposite Tom Cruise and Brad Pitt, based on Anne Rice's novel of the same name.
-She played Claudia, the child vampire who is a surrogate daughter to Cruise's and Pitt's characters.
+Dunst's breakthrough role came in 1994, in the horror drama Interview with the Vampire, based on Anne Rice's novel Interview with the Vampire.
+She played Claudia, a child vampire who is a surrogate daughter to the characters played by Tom Cruise and Brad Pitt.
 The film included a scene in which Dunst shared her first onscreen kiss with Pitt, who is two decades her senior.
 She stated that kissing him had made her feel uncomfortable: "I thought it was gross, that Brad had cooties.
 I mean, I was 10," she recalled.
-While the film overall received mixed reviews, many critics singled out Dunst's performance for acclaim.
-Roger Ebert considered her portrayal of Claudia to be one of the "creepier" aspects of the film, and took note of how well she had conveyed the impression of great age inside apparent youth.
-Todd McCarthy of Variety stated that Dunst was "just right" for the family.
-For her performance, she won the MTV Movie Award for Best Breakthrough Performance and the Saturn Award for Best Young Actress, in addition to receiving a Golden Globe Award nomination for Best Supporting Actress.
+Roger Ebert considered her portrayal of Claudia to be one of the "creepier" aspects of the film, and praised her portrayal of great age inside apparent youth.
+Janet Maslin of The New York Times said Dunst was "scarily effective" in her role and called her a "little vamp with a big future."
+For her performance, Dunst won the MTV Movie Award for Best Breakthrough Performance and the Saturn Award for Best Young Actress, in addition to receiving a Golden Globe Award nomination for Best Supporting Actress.
+(Note: Attributed to multiple references:) Interview with the Vampire received mixed reviews.
+Later in 1994, Dunst co-starred in the drama film Little Women.
+It received positive reviews, with Maslin calling Dunst's performance "scene-stealing".

-Later in 1994, Dunst co-starred in the drama film Little Women alongside Winona Ryder and Claire Danes.
-The film was critically acclaimed.
-Janet Maslin of The New York Times hailed it as the greatest adaptation of Louisa May Alcott's novel of the same name and wrote of Dunst's performance:

-The perfect contrast to take-charge Jo comes from Kirsten Dunst's scene-stealing Amy, whose vanity and twinkling mischief make so much more sense coming from an 11-year-old vixen than they did from grown-up Joan Bennett in 1933.
-Ms. Dunst, also scarily effective as the baby bloodsucker of Interview With the Vampire, is a little vamp with a big future.

-In 1995, Dunst starred in the fantasy adventure film Jumanji, a loose adaptation of Chris Van Allsburg's 1981 children's book of the same name.
-The story is about a supernatural and ominous board game in which animals and other jungle hazards appear with each roll of the dice.
-She was part of an ensemble cast that included Robin Williams, Bonnie Hunt and David Alan Grier.
+In 1995, Dunst starred in the fantasy adventure film Jumanji, a loose adaptation of Chris Van Allsburg's 1981 children's book Jumanji.
+The story is about a supernatural board game which makes real animals and jungle hazards appear with each roll of the dice.
+Dunst was part of an ensemble cast that included Robin Williams, Bonnie Hunt and David Alan Grier.
 The film was a financial success and grossed worldwide.
 In that year, and again in 2002, Dunst was named one of People magazine's 50 Most Beautiful People.